4642 N. Sheridan Road,

 2 people favorited this theater

-The theater cost over $750,000 to build, and was decorated in the style of the Italian Renaissance, complete with a double organ and a 30-piece orchestra.
+The theatre cost over $750,000 to build, and was decorated in the style of the Italian Renaissance, complete with a double organ and a 30-piece orchestra.

-Within a few years, the operation of the Pantheon was taken over by Essaness until, like so many other theaters in Chicago, it was added to the always-expanding Balaban and Katz chain.
+Within a few years, the operation of the Pantheon Theatre was taken over by Essaness until, like so many other theatres in Chicago, it was added to the always-expanding Balaban and Katz chain.

-By the 50s, the Uptown neighborhood was no longer the entertainment mecca it was from the 1910s through WWII, and the Pantheon’s fortunes rapidly declined, as did the rest of Uptown.
+By the 1950’s, the Uptown neighborhood was no longer the entertainment mecca it was from the 1910’s through World War II, and the Pantheon Theatre’s fortunes rapidly declined, as did the rest of Uptown.

-The Pantheon remained in operation into the early 60s.
+The Pantheon Theatre remained in operation into the early-1960’s.
 It was demolished in 1962 and was replaced by a parking lot.